Eradev/MonsterSanctuaryMods/README.md

 ##Shift Color Name

-Change the monster's name color depending of its shift in certain screens.
+Change the monster name's color depending of its shift in certain screens.